You can finally buy the Y-Brush 10-second toothbrush

 -

-reading•The Y-Brush 10-second toothbrush is back at CES and this time you can buy one
+reading•The Y-Brush 10-second toothbrush is back and this time you can buy one

+Jan 6•Neofect Smart Balance is basically Dance Dance Revolution for leg rehab

 -